SamKruyer/codeacademy-projects-git/README.md

 # codeacademy-projects-git
-Welcome!
 These projects were completed as part of my coursework while completing the Data Science career path on Codeacademy.
+They have been uploaded here to give a sense of the skills I gained proficiency in through the course.
+These projects were all completed in Python using Jupyter Notebook.
+Key skills utilized were data wrangling and tidying with Pandas, data visualizations using matplotlib and seaborn, and statistical analysis using a variety of statistical packages.

+Since the projects were assignments, they were all fairly scaffolded.
+If you're interested in seeing a project I've been developoing on my own, head over to my fpl-analysis repository, where I utilize Python to wrangle data from the Fantasy Premier League (FPL) API and attempt to glean some insights on how to be an elite FPL manager!